OpenZWave/node-openzwave-shared/README-events.md

 A new node has been found on the network.
 At this point you can allocate resources to hold information about this node.

+* `zwave.on('node removed', function(nodeid){...})`

+A node with the provided id has been just been removed from the network.
+You need to deallocate all resources for this nodeid.

 * `zwave.on('node naming', function(nodeid, nodeinfo){...})`